petrushinvs/mongodb-zabbix-templates/README.md

 {$MONGODB_ZABBIX_NAME}  Server hostname, as it registered in zabbix (I use two different interfaces for each mongodb server, mongodb instance is using one, other services including zabbix agent - another).
 </code></pre>

+In a few minutes it starts to collect data.
+See the Misc: Data collector in zabbix latest data for easy debug.

+For Mongo-DB graphs go to Monitoring -> Graphs, then select the host with mongodb instance and select Mongo-DB Opcounters and Mongo-DB Network IO graphs.
+The best way to use this data by your team is to compose special zabbix screens with this graphs with all your servers.
+How to do this see https://www.zabbix.com/documentation/2.4/manual/config/visualisation/screens